Principal–agent problem: Bureaucracy and public administration

 The problem of adverse selection is related to the selection of agents to fulfill particular responsibilities but they might deviate from doing so.
 The prime cause behind this is the incomplete information available at the desk of selecting authorities (principal) about the agents they selected.
 For example, the Ministry of Road and Transport Highways hired a private company to complete one of its road projects, however, it was later found that the company assigned to complete road projects lacked technical know-how and had management issues.

 The principal-agent problem in the public sector arises when there is a disconnect between politicians and public servants and their goals and interests.
 Other reasons that this occurs is because of political interference, bureaucratic resistance and public accountability.

 Political interference happens when the politicians try and influence the decisions of public servants or bureaucrats to try and push their own interests which ultimately leads to policies being warped.

 Bureaucratic Resistance is when public servants are hesitant to implement the policies that have been proposed or agreed on, which ultimately causes policies to be implemented at a slow rate.
 Bureaucratic resistance may be due to lack of funding, resources or political support.

 Public accountability also plays a role in how the principal-agent theory impacts the public sector.
-When sworn in, politicians and public servants are responsible for ensure that they act in the interest of the public that they represent or work for, however, due to budget and resourcing issues as well as lack of transparency trust in the public sector often falls and a major disconnect grows.
+When sworn in, politicians and public servants are responsible for ensuring that they act in the interest of the public that they represent or work for, however, due to budget and resourcing issues as well as lack of transparency trust in the public sector often falls and a major disconnect grows.